Germany strives for climate neutrality

 Project area:

-- Designated as an area suitable for wind energy in the former factual sub-regional plan (TRP) for wind energy use of the Lusatia-Spreewald region of 16.06.2016; sub-regional plan currently being redrafted (requirements for project area still met)
+- designated as an area suitable for wind energy in the former factual sub-regional plan (TRP) for wind energy use of the Lusatia-Spreewald region of 16.06.2016; sub-regional plan currently being redrafted (requirements for project area still met)

 Current use:

-- Five existing turbines of the Forst-Briesnig I wind farm: Senvion, 3.2M122 NES; hub height, 139 m; total height 200 m, commissioning: December 2018, owner: LHI Group, formerly ABO Wind
+- five existing turbines of the Forst-Briesnig I wind farm: Senvion, 3.2M122 NES; hub height 139 m; total height 200 m, commissioning: December 2018, owner: LHI Group, formerly ABO Wind

 As part of the approval procedure for the Forst-Briesnig II wind farm, the impact on the landscape is analysed and assessed on a project-specific basis.
 Visualisations that make the planned project visible already today help in this process.